GatorEducator/gatorgrade/README.md

 # GatorGrade: A Python Tool to Implement GatorGrader

 GatorGrade is a Python tool that executes GatorGrader, an automatic grading tool that can be used to check assignments through user-created checks.
-GatorGrade is the newer Python-based version of GatorGradle which can be found on GitHub at this link: https://github.com/GatorEducator/gatorgradle/blob/master/README.md.
-GatorGrade takes in a gatorgrader.yml file and tests each check for correctness against the code that it is connected to.
+GatorGrade is the newer Python-based version of [GatorGradle](https://github.com/GatorEducator/gatorgradle/blob/master/README.md).

-## Table of Contents:
+## Table of Contents

 - Installing GatorGrade
   - Including GatorGrade in Your Project